-Hulu Live: Hulu Live is a newer offering by Hulu to offer livestreaming services.
-Their plan starts at $39.99 per month for 50+ channels.
+Hulu with Live TV: Hulu Live is a newer offering by Hulu to offer livestreaming services.
+Their plan starts at $39.99 per month for 60+ channels.
 Many people have tried or know about the legacy Hulu offering and the live offering brings the same value.

 You can check out our Sling TV review for a full breakdown of the service.

 These three options scratch the surface of what’s available to cut the cord and still watch all your favorite shows.
 Here are the best alternatives to cable TV that will let you save money.

 This one shouldn’t come as a shock, but buying a brand new car is not worth the money.
 When you drive the car off the lot, it instantly depreciates.

 If you are independently wealthy and you just want to have a new car, then it’s a luxury item you’re choosing to own.
 However, cars are not investments.
 They go down in value.
 So it makes no sense to pay top dollar for something that won’t give you a good return.

 Instead, try to buy a car that’s a few years old.
 You can even purchase a car that’s six months or one year old.
 There are many people who buy cars, realize it’s a mistake, and then sell them at a loss.